Clearing the Fallout from a Borderline Break-up

 pulls the scabs off some difficult times from when you were little.
 You might have become wildly successful in your professional life to compensate for self-worth issues--but now they're smacking you in the face, and you feel discarded and broken.
-This isn't the end for you--it's really just the beginning of a more rewarding life, and relationship
+This isn't the end for you--it can really just the beginning of a more rewarding life, and relationship